HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/port_shed.md

 # Trivia

-- The Port Shed was designed by platonthek
+- The Port Shed was designed by platonthek.

 # History

 - v0.13.0
-  - Fixed an issue where the window on the Port Shed was nonfunctional
+  - Fixed an issue where the window on the Port Shed was nonfunctional.
 - v0.11.0
-  - Added
+  - Added.